Misty Programming Language:Functions

 Functions are invoked with the ()paren suffix operator.

-The parens can contain zero thru four expressions whose values will be passed to the function as inputs.
-Each value will be assigned to a named input.
-Inputs that do not have values will be initialized to null.
-If there are too many input values, then there is a disruption.
+The parens can contain zero thru four expressions whose values will be passed to the function as parameters.
+Each value will be assigned to a named parameter.
+Parameters that do not have values will be initialized to null.
+If there are too many arguments, then there is a disruption.

 Scope